Daniel Morgan: American Revolution

 After the American Revolutionary War began at the Battles of Lexington and Concord on April 19, 1775, the Continental Congress created the Continental Army in June 1775.
 They called for the formation of 10 rifle companies from the middle colonies to support the Siege of Boston, and late in June 1775, Virginia agreed to send two.
 Morgan was chosen by a unanimous vote by the Committee of Frederick County to form one of these companies and become its commander.

 Morgan recruited 96 men in 10 days and assembled them at Winchester on July 14.
 This was even larger than authorized strength.
 His company of marksmen was nicknamed "Morgan's Riflemen".
 Another company was raised from Shepherdstown by his rival, Hugh Stephenson.
 Stephenson's company initially planned to meet Morgan's company in Winchester but found them gone.
 Morgan marched his men 600 mi to Boston, Massachusetts in 21 days, arriving on August 6, 1775.
-Locals called it the "Bee-Line March", noting that Stephenson somehow marched his men 600 miles from their meeting point at Morgan's Spring, in 24 days, so they arrived at Cambridge on Friday, August 11, 1775.
-The long rifles used were more accurate and had a longer range than other firearms at that time – 300 yd as compared to 80 yds for standard smooth-bore muskets – but took much longer to load.
-As they were handmade, calibres varied, requiring differently sized bullets.
-When his men were done training Morgan used them as snipers, shooting mostly British officers who thought they were out of range; sometimes they killed 10 British in a day.
+Locals called it the "Bee Line March", noting that Stephenson somehow marched his men 600 miles from their meeting point at Morgan's Spring, in 24 days, so they arrived at Cambridge on Friday, August 11, 1775.
+The long rifles used were more accurate and had a longer range than other firearms at that time – 300 yd as compared to 80 yds for standard smooth-bore muskets – but had a slower rate of fire as they took much longer to load.
+As they were handmade, calibers varied, requiring differently sized bullets, thus complicating logistics.
+When his men were done training Morgan used them as snipers, shooting mostly British officers who thought they were out of range; sometimes they killed ten British in a day.
 This caused great outrage within and without the British army; amongst others, Washington disapproved of this way of war, and when gunpowder began to run out he forbade Morgan to fight in such a manner.